Kids and Tummies

 An infant or young child who's having problems passing stools could be lacking essential nerve cells in their rectum.
 If your child is having difficulties moving their bowels, the board-certified pediatric gastroenterologists at Kids and Tummies have the skills and knowledge to help.
-At their office in Gulfport, Mississippi, the expert team can perform a rectal suction biopsy to test for conditions that could be causing your child's symptoms, like Hirschsprung disease.
+At their office in Gulfport and Ocean Springs, Mississippi, the expert team can perform a rectal suction biopsy to test for conditions that could be causing your child's symptoms, like Hirschsprung disease.
 Find out more by calling Kids and Tummies or book an appointment online today.

 A rectal suction biopsy is a procedure the Kids and Tummies team uses to take a tissue sample from your child's rectum, which is the final six inches of the bowel before the anus.

 Laboratory analysis of a sample of rectal tissue can identify the presence or absence of nerve cells in your child's rectum.
 These nerve cells help your child have normal bowel movements.

 Why would my child need a rectal suction biopsy?